ararchch/api-gateway/README.md

 }, nil
 ```

 Remember to tidy your imports after this.
-Then proceed to the `main.go` file and add the following code to generate and run servers that will run your microservice:
+In the same directory, proceed to the `main.go` file and add the following code to generate and run servers that will run your microservice:

 ```Go
 servers := utils.CreateMultipleServers(